Indirect production of doubly charmed tetraquarks $T_{cc}$ at high energy colliders: CALCULATION TECHNOLOGY

 \subsection{Amplitude}

 The typical Feynman diagrams for the production of $T_{cc}$ through Higgs/$Z^{0}/W^{+}$ bosons decay are presented in Fig.~\ref{fm}.
-At the tree level, the production processes through Higgs and $Z^{0}$ decay involve 4 Feynman diagrams (subfigures (a)-(d) in Fig.~\ref{fm}) and include 2 Feynman diagrams via $W^{+}$ boson decays (subfigures (e)-(f) in Fig.~\ref{fm}).
-It is worth mentioning that the contribution from the decay channel $W^+ \to \langle cc\rangle[n]+ \bar{c} +\bar{b}$ is too small to be considered due to the suppression of CKM matrix element $|V_{cb}|$ ($|\frac{V_{cb}}{V_{cs}}|^2<0.002$).
+At the tree level, the production processes through Higgs and $Z^{0}$ decay involve four Feynman diagrams [Figs.~\ref{fm}(a)-\ref{fm}(d)] and include two Feynman diagrams via $W^{+}$ boson decays [Figs. \ref{fm}(e) and \ref{fm}(f)].
+However, for the production of $\langle cc \rangle$ and $\langle bb\rangle$ diquarks, there are four (two) additional diagrams through Higgs and $Z^0$ $(W^+)$ decay from the exchange of two identical quark lines inside the diquark.
+It is worth mentioning that the contribution from the decay channel $W^+ \to \langle cc\rangle[n]+ \bar{c} +\bar{b}$ is too small to be considered due to the suppression of the CKM matrix element $|V_{cb}|$ ($|\frac{V_{cb}}{V_{cs}}|^2<0.002$).

-The hard amplitude $\mathcal M$ for the process of $\langle cc\rangle[n]+\bar{c}+\bar{c}/\bar{s}$ can be related to the familiar meson production process $ c\bar{c}+c +\bar{c}/\bar{s}$ with the action of $C$ parity on one of the heavy charm fermion line (green line in Fig.~\ref{fm}), which has been proven in Refs.~\cite{Zheng:2015ixa,Jiang:2012jt}.
+The hard amplitude $\mathcal M$ for the process of $\langle cc\rangle_{\bar{3}}+\bar{c}+\bar{c}/\bar{s}$ can be related to the familiar meson production process $ c\bar{c}+c +\bar{c}/\bar{s}$ with the action of $C$ parity on one of the heavy charm fermion lines (green line in Fig.~\ref{fm}), which has been proven in Refs.~\cite{Zheng:2015ixa,Jiang:2012jt}.
 Using the charge conjugation matrix $C=-i\gamma^2\gamma^0$, the heavy charm fermion line can be reversed with an additional factor $(-1)^{n+1}$, where $n$ depends on the number of vector vertices on the reversed fermion line, and here $n=1$.
-Due to the symmetry of identical particles in the $\langle cc\rangle$ diquark, an extra factor $\frac{2^2}{2!}$ has to be multiplied.
+Because of the symmetry of identical particles in the $\langle cc\rangle_{\bar{3}}$ diquark, an extra factor $\frac{2^2}{2!}$ has to be multiplied, where the 1/2! factor is for the wave function of identical particles in the diquark and the $2^2$ factor is because there are twice as many diagrams coming from the exchange of the two identical quark lines inside the diquark.
 Another factor $\frac{1}{2!}$ that needs to be taken into account is the identical particles $\bar{c}$ in the final state through Higgs and $Z^{0}$ boson decay.
-A detailed expression of the amplitude for the indirect production of $\langle cc\rangle[^1S_0]_{\mathbf 6}$ and $\langle cc\rangle[^3S_1]_{\bar{\mathbf 3}}$ diquark states can be found in literature~\cite{Niu:2019xuq,Zhang:2022jst,Tian:2023uxe} through Higgs, $W^{+}$ and $Z^{0}$ bosons decay, correspondingly.
+A detailed expression of the amplitude for the production of diquark cluster $\langle cc\rangle[^3S_1]_{\bar{\mathbf 3}}$ diquark states can be found in the literature~\cite{Niu:2019xuq,Zhang:2022jst,Tian:2023uxe} through Higgs, $W^{+}$, and $Z^{0}$ bosons decay, correspondingly.